wwt/SwiftCurrent/UPGRADE_PATH.md

   You used to be able to re-assign `proceedInWorkflow` to assert it was called with the args you expected, this has now slightly changed.
   To get the *exact* behavior as before use `_proceedInWorkflow` to re-assign that closure.
   There's also `proceedInWorkflowStorage` which gives you the `AnyWorkflow.PassedArgs` used when `proceedInWorkflow` was called.

+  If you were using some of the methods from our WorkflowExampleTests please look at thow they're set up now, they're drastically different.
 </details>

 ---